If you’re in debt and can’t pay it back, obtain a loan, or don’t have anyone to borrow from, it may be time to file bankruptcy.

 15. You’ll have trouble getting new loans

-Any time you apply for credit of $500 or more, you must report your bankruptcy.
-The bankruptcy notification will increase the chances of being turned down, or at the very least will significantly increase the interest rate you’ll pay.
+Any time you apply for $500 or more in credit, you must report your bankruptcy.
+The bankruptcy notification will increase the chances of being turned down.

 16. You’ll pay high interest rates on new credit

-You may still qualify for new credit after filing bankruptcy, but it won’t be cheap.
-For instance, you’ll qualify for “bad credit loans,” which are known to have high-interest rates and fees, and low limits.
+After filing for bankruptcy, you may still qualify for new credit, but it won’t be cheap.
+For instance, you’ll qualify for “bad credit loans,” which are known to have high interest rates and fees and low borrowing amounts.

 You won’t be able to qualify for a mortgage for up to four years, depending on the type of loan you want.